intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 Please try to treat InterMine as a black box.
 The fact that it uses Postgres to store its data should be a detail that should be hidden as much as possible.
 The InterMine system is written in Java, and therefore handles all text in Unicode.

-Procedures to change character encoding to `SQL_ASCII` in Postgres 9.1.x - https://gist.github.com/boboppie/4148428
+Procedures to change character encoding to `SQL_ASCII` in PostgreSQL 9.1.x - https://gist.github.com/boboppie/4148428

 .. index:: PostgreSQL